mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl channel add].
+   This command will be replaced in a future release with the mmctl command :doc:`mmctl channel add <mmctl-channel-add>`.

 Description